Devonté Hynes

 DH

 It’s a complicated question.
-Being completely honest, especially in recent years, I have a large sense of almost survivor’s guilt.
-I have very complex feelings and emotions related to the idea of success and what it means.
-But also at the same time, I feel very privileged and lucky because I’m able to help my family out through the years.
-But I guess, maybe simplifying it is just life.
-But being from Essex in East London, I think about everything, especially in the last few years, growing up and I don't understand why I was so driven.
-But I see what it’s done.
-But there’s positives and negatives about. . .
+Honestly, especially in recent years, I’ve had a real sense of... almost survivor’s guilt.
+I have very complex feelings about success and what it means.
+At the same time, I feel incredibly privileged and lucky that I’ve been able to help out my family through the years.
+But maybe simplifying it—it’s just life.

 EO